Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `create [--autotools|--cmake] [--no-fetch]` <URL>:
-    Generate a formula for the downloadable file at <URL> and open it in
+    Generate a formula for the downloadable file at <URL> and open it in `EDITOR`.
-    $EDITOR.
 Homebrew will attempt to automatically derive the formula name and version, but if it fails, you'll have to make your own template.
 The wget formula serves as a simple example.